ewowi/StarDocs/docs/BasicsStarMod/GettingStarted.md

 * Download a StarMod Binary

 * Flash it to an ESP32 module
+    * Compile and upload [source code](https://github.com/ewowi/StarMod) via vscode / PIO
+    * Flash a binary using [ESP Flasher](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/Firmware/WLED_%20ESP_Flasher)

-* Connect leds to the ESP32 module
+* Connect leds to the GPIO pins ESP32 module

-* Find StarMod AP network and connect
+* Find StarMod AP network and connect using password star1234

 * Go to 4.3.2.1